sparksp/phills.me.uk/content/services/indoor-climbing-assistant/index.md

 -   Be at least 16 years old.
 -   Have an interest in assisting qualified instructors on indoor climbing walls.

 If the above applies to you, create an account on the [candidate management system][mt-cms] or log in if you already have one.
-The registration fee is £20 and covers access to DLOG (the digital logbook) where you can record your experience and keep track of your progress, a quality assured course delivered by an approved provider, an online training record and an official certificate.
+The registration fee is £25 and covers access to the digital logbook (DLOG) where you can record your experience and keep track of your progress, a quality assured course delivered by an approved provider, an online training record and an official certificate.

 #### Do you have additional needs?

 Do you have a physical or mental impairment or disability which may require a provider to make reasonable adjustments so that you can take part in a training or assessment course?
-[Find out how we can support you](https://www.mountain-training.org/help/resources/support-for-people-with-additional-needs)
+[Find out how we can support you](https://www.mountain-training.org/help/support/reasonable-adjustments/)

 ### Training and Assessment